tystar86/python_exercises/Tasks/math.md

 ```

 #37.
->Write a Python program to find the sum of the following decimal numbers and display the numbers in sorted order.
+>Write a function to find the sum of the following decimal numbers and display the numbers in sorted order.

 **Decimal numbers :** 2.45, 2.69, 2.45, 3.45, 2.00, 0.04, 7.25